 Model United Nations

-During the trip, student delegates get the opportunity to visit the UN itself, to hear from distinguished representatives of UN commissions including the Department of Peacekeeping Operations, and to meet with the permanent mission of the country they are representing at the conference.
-In the past three years, the delegation has represented the countries of Myanmar, Azerbaijan and Venezuela.
+During the trip, student delegates get the opportunity to visit the UN itself, to hear from distinguished representatives of UN commissions such as the Department of Peacekeeping Operations, and to meet with the Permanent Mission of the country they are representing at the conference.
+In the past five years, the delegation has represented the countries of Azerbaijan, Venezuela, Ukraine, Serbia, Cuba, and Nigeria.
 Sonoma State University's delegation was awarded for excellence at the national conference in New York City in 2011, 2012, 2013, 2014, and 2015, and students won additional awards for position papers and outstanding delegate in both 2013 and 2014.

 There is both a course and club component to the Model UN experience at SSU.
-Applications for the course (which is offered every spring) are accepted beginning in October of the preceding year.
-Active participation in the campus club, including it's fundraising activities, is expected for all Model UN participants.
+Applications for the course (which is offered every Spring) are accepted beginning in October of the preceding year.
+Active participation in the campus club, including its fundraising activities, is expected for all Model UN participants.
 Students from all majors and programs are welcome.
-Interested students should contact the Model UN advisor, Professor Cynthia Boaz at firstname.lastname@example.org.
+Interested students should contact the Model UN adviser, Professor Cynthia Boaz at email@example.com.